 Each of the Uddevalla Symposium starts with plenary keynote sessions from morning up to lunch.
 These inspiring keynote speeches are related to the overall theme of each symposium.
 In the afternoons there are parallel paper-sessions, each of them run by a Session Chair and with one discussant allocated for each paper that will be presented.

 List of keynote speakersAll keynote speakers through the years

 Best paper awards

 To stimulate high quality papers a best paper award of € 1.000 as well as a best PhD Candidate paper award of € 700 has been set up.
 The scientific committee decides on which papers are to be awarded.
 In the 2016th Uddevalla Symposium at Birkbeck, University of London a third Best Paper Award was launched; “Industry and Higher Education”, published by SAGE Publishing from the journal’s June 2016 issue, was sponsoring a best paper award and the winner(s) of the award received £100 worth of SAGE books vouchers.

-Besides this the Organisation Committee together with University West have organized a number of regional seminars where we invite local and regional actors in order to convey knowledge on research results originating from the different Uddevalla symposia during the years.
+In addition to this the Organisation Committee together with University West have organized a number of regional seminars where we have invited local and regional actors in order to convey, share and disseminate knowledge on research results originating from the different Uddevalla symposia during the years.